89luca89/pakkero/README.md

 1. "memory dump attack", for example pausing the VM during execution and manually search the ram for all file descriptors until you find the right one

+2. "proc dump attack", in linux all the file descriptors are in `/proc` so dumping to another disk the complete folder will in a way or another dump the decrypted payload (if done before the execution finishes)

-2. dynamic analysis, during execution "pausing" the process and spot the right fd
+3. dynamic analysis, during execution "pausing" the process and spot the right fd

-3. reversing the binary to find the "secret" (which in our case is the offset) and from there, reverse the encryption process and reconstruct the plaintext
+4. reversing the binary to find the "secret" (which in our case is the offset) and from there, reverse the encryption process and reconstruct the plaintext

-For point 1, it is possible to insert hypervisor detection, sandbox detection etc... it is in the TODO list, but I would leave it optional, in case you genuinely want to run the binary on VMs or Dockers
+For point 1, it is possible to insert hypervisor detection, sandbox detection etc... it is in my TODO list, but I would leave it optional, in case you genuinely want to run the binary in VMs or Dockers.

-Point 2 (and by consequence point 3) can be made harder by blocking dynamic analysis detecting debuggers, tracers and so on...
+Point 3 (and by consequence point 4) can be made harder by blocking dynamic analysis detecting debuggers, tracers and so on...

 Forcing static analysis of the decompiled code is already a big step forward in protecting the binary execution.